BioDynaMo/biodynamo/doc/user_guide/operation.md

 // File: displacement_op.h (minimal version)

 struct DisplacementOp : public OperationImpl {
-  // You need to provide a Clone implementation void Clone() override { return new DisplacementOp(*this); }

-  // This operator needs to be overridden void operator()(SimObject* sim_object) override {
+  // This macro will generate the boilerplate code.
+It must be included.
+  BDM_OP_HEADER(DisplacementOp);

-    // your logic here (the `sim_object` pointer is a handle to each
+  // Here you define you operation's logic.
+The `sim_object` pointer is a handle
-    // simulation object in your simulation)
+  // to each simulation object in your simulation void operator()(SimObject* sim_object) override {
-  }

- private:
-  // Required data member for registration static bool registered_;
+    // In the displacement operation we check the environment of `sim_object`,
+    // and apply a displacement force if there is a collision }
 }
 ```